gedcom/scCCESS/README.md

 epochs                  Number of training epochs.

-verbose                 A single integer determining the verbosity of the keras training function.
+verbose                 Determines the verbosity of the keras training function.
                         0: Silent.
                         1: Progress bar.
                         2: One line per epoch.